Types of Balance Disorders and Possible Causes

 Diet and lifestyle changes may help some people with balance problems.
 Reducing salt, caffeine, alcohol, nicotine and chocolate may improve your symptoms.

-Visit Harbin Clinic Ear Nose & Throat for more information.
+Visit Harbin Clinic Audiology to schedule an appointment or for more information.